 Polarimetric thermal imagery aims to measure the polarization state information of the light contained in the thermal infrared spectrum, as well as in any other spectrum.
-By performing optical filtering of the light at precise rotational angles $0^{\circ}, 90^{\circ}, 45^{\circ}$ and $-45^{\circ}$ related to the horizontal axes, we obtain more details for both geometrical and textural information, which are able to enhance the conventional intensity-based thermal images for face recognition purposes.
+By performing optical filtering of the light at precise rotational angles, say $0^{\circ}, 90^{\circ}, 45^{\circ}$ and $-45^{\circ}$ related to the horizontal axes, more geometrical and textural details are obtained, which is able to enhance the conventional intensity-based thermal images for face recognition purposes.
 Towards inferring polarimetric-information in the passive IR and capturing the thermal radiance, specific infrared polarimetric sensors have been used.
-Through the light manipulation, the polarization state information is typically expressed in terms of \textit{Stokes parameters} $\Vec{S}$, as firstly introduced by G. Stokes in 1852.
-For more details, the reader is referred to the work of Pezzaniti and Chenault \cite{pezzaniti2020polarization}. $\Vec{S}$ is derived from the following linear combinations.
+Through light manipulation, the polarization state information is typically expressed in terms of \textit{Stokes parameters} $\Vec{S}$, as firstly introduced by G. Stokes in 1852.
+For more details, the reader is referred to the work of Pezzaniti and Chenault \cite{pezzaniti2020polarization}. $\Vec{S}$ is derived from the following linear combination.

-\\ where $I_{0}^{\circ }$ and $I_{90}^{\circ }$ denote the horizontal/vertical polarized light, $I_{45}^{\circ }$ and $I_{-45}^{\circ }$ represent the diagonal polarized light and $I_{R}^{\circ }$ and $I_{L}^{\circ }$ represent the intensity of the right and left circularly polarized light.
-The \textit{Stokes parameter} $S_{0}$ represents the conventional thermal images without polarization information, $S_{1}$ and $S_{2}$ convey orthogonal polarimetric information and display additional details.
-Finally $S_3$ is considered to be $0$ for most of the applications, due to lack of circular information in thermal spectrum.
-The degree of linear polarization (DoLP) can be computed as
+\\ where, $I_{0}^{\circ }$ and $I_{90}^{\circ }$ denote the horizontal and vertical polarized light, respectively, while $I_{45}^{\circ }$ and $I_{-45}^{\circ }$ represent the diagonal polarized light and $I_{R}^{\circ }$ and $I_{L}^{\circ }$, respectively, represent the intensity of the right and left circularly polarized light.
+The \textit{Stokes parameter}, $S_{0}$, represents the conventional thermal images without polarization information, $S_{1}$ and $S_{2}$ convey orthogonal polarimetric information and display additional details.
+Finally, $S_3$ is considered to be $0$ in most applications, due to lack of circular information in the thermal spectrum.
+The degree of linear polarization (DoLP) can then be computed as

-and denotes the spectral radiation window of the electromagnetic spectrum which is linearly polarized.
+and it denotes the spectral radiation window of the electromagnetic spectrum which is linearly polarized.
 The polarimetric image entails the channel combinations of $S_0$, $S_1$, and $S_2$ (see Figure \ref{Pola_State}).